thanos-io/thanos/docs/components/query.md

 ## Active Query Tracking

 `--query.active-query-path` is an option which allows the user to specify a directory which will contain a `queries.active` file to track active queries.
 To enable this feature, the user has to specify a directory other than "", since that is skipped being the default.
-Currently, this feature is not covered under the primarily container-based E2E test suite due to container permission issues for creating files.

 ## Flags